The Brunettes: History

 The Brunettes were formed in Auckland in 1998 by Jonathan Bree and Heather Mansfield.
 According to Bree, "I heard Heather’s voice before I met her.
 My cousin had recorded her band Yoko and I thought she had a great natural voice, no silly affected delivery.
 I was looking for a girl to sing on some duets I had written so I tracked down her number and asked her to come see my band play."

 The band independently released its first recording Mars Loves Venus EP in 1998.
 In 2002 Bree founded Lil' Chief Records with fellow indie pop musician Scott Mannion of The Tokey Tones.
 The two men had met that year in Marbecks Record Store in Auckland, where Bree was working at the time.

 The Brunettes' album Holding Hands, Feeding Ducks released in 2002 was the debut release for the label.
 This was followed 6 months later by the mini-album The Boyracer EP.
 The label set up headquarters in an Auckland flat dubbed 'The Ghetto.'
 Its rooms and graffiti-lined garage became a regular rehearsal space for the band, as well as a recording studio for many of the band's future releases.

 Their second album Mars Loves Venus was released in June 2004 again on Lil' Chief and was quickly followed by 2005's EP When Ice Met Cream.
 In 2004, Ryan McPhun moved to Auckland from California and started playing in The Brunettes and other Lil' Chief bands.

-The band opened for The Shins 2005 tour of North America.
+The group opened for The Shins 2005 tour of North America.
 They have also opened for Rilo Kiley, The Postal Service, Broken Social Scene, Clap Your Hands Say Yeah, and Beirut and played at the 2006 Big Day Out festivals in New Zealand and Australia.

 Their album Structure & Cosmetics was released on 30 July 2007 in New Zealand and on 7 August in the US, on Sub Pop.
 "Brunettes Against Bubblegum Youth" was featured on an extended advertisement for Hollyoaks, on Channel 4 (and E4) in the UK.

 In 2008, The Brunettes covered The Cure's "Lovesong" for American Laundromat Records tribute compilation Just Like Heaven – a tribute to The Cure.
 The Wedding Present, Joy Zipper, The Submarines, and The Rosebuds also contributed tracks to the project.

 In 2009, The Brunettes released the Red Rollerskates EP on Lil' Chief Records, which was shortly followed by their fourth album, Paper Dolls.
 However, the band broke up later that year.

-In 2010, their song "Red Rollerskates" was included in soundtrack of the 2K Sports video game NBA 2K11.
+In 2010, their song "Red Rollerskates" was included on the soundtrack of the 2K Sports video game NBA 2K11.